 Though VetFran programs vary based on the franchise you pursue, generally they offer veterans access to deeply discounted franchise free on-going training, and a variety of other special incentives.

-Small Business Grants for Minorities
+Small Business Grants & Resources for Minorities

 Minority Business Development Agency (MBDA)

-The MBDA provides a wealth of information, resource, and tools to help minority business owners overcome the challenges they often face.
+The MBDA provides a wealth of information, resources, and tools to help minority business owners overcome the challenges they often face.
 Though they don’t fund specific grants, they often post information about available grants that may benefit minority business owners.